jetsharklambo/saltfree-frontend/README.md

 2. **Add Your Degens & Set Rules** 👥
    - Share the code with your fellow gambling addicts
-   - Appoint a judge (someone you actually trust, good luck)
+   - Choose decision method: Player Vote or Judge Decision
    - Set prize splits (70/30, 50/30/20, whatever floats your boat)
-   - Lock that shit when you're ready
+   - Lock that game when you're ready

-3. **Play & Report Like Adults** 🎯
+3. **Play Your Game** 🎯
    - Go play poker, chess, beer pong, whatever
-   - Report winners in order (1st gets the most, obviously)
-   - Judge decides OR everyone votes (democracy vs dictatorship)
+   - Have fun, stack chips, crush dreams

+4. **Vote for Winners** 🗳️
+   - Players vote on who won (democracy mode)
+   - OR judges decide (authority mode)
+   - Majority rules, no salt allowed

-4. **Get Your Money** 💵
+5. **Get Your Money** 💵
    - Winners claim their exact share
    - Instant payouts to wallet
-   - Go lose it all on something else
+   - Stack your wins for the next round

 ## 🛠️ Features That Don't Suck

 ### For Players (The Cannon Fodder)
 - **ENS Support** - Flex that .eth domain you overpaid for
 - **Custom Names** - For peasants without ENS domains
-- **Game History** - Track your L's and occasional W's
+- **Game History** - Track your degen journey to glory
 - **Winner Badges** - Visual proof you're not always a loser
-- **Mobile Ready** - Lose money on the go!
+- **Mobile Ready** - Win from anywhere, collect everywhere

 ### For Hosts (The House Always Wins)
 - **Flexible Stakes** - 0.001 ETH to "sell your house" levels